Ursula O'Leary: Television

-1956 saw O'Leary appear in the BBC's Story Conference beside TV debutant, Leonard Rossiter.
+1956 saw O'Leary appear as Karen Holt in the BBC's Story Conference beside TV debutant, Leonard Rossiter.
 She performed pantomime as the fairy Godmother at Alexandra Theatre in January 1956 reprising the role for the Wolverhampton Grand 1956/57 production of Cinderella.

 O'Leary became best known on television for the role of Mary the anxious wife of manager, Gerry Barford (David Lodge), in the 1960s BBC soap opera, United!.